YouNow/younow.github.io/info/en/jobs.md

 - Product Manager
   - New York, NY

+    </div><!-- do not change this line, including the 4 spaces before this tag -->

 ---

 Interested in working with us, but not seeing an opening that fits you?
 Tell us why you'd be a great addition to our team: [jobs@younow.com](jobs@younow.com)